Realtime-Relay/relay-examples/docs-site/android/sdk_onboarding.md

 client.init(staging = false, opts = mapOf("debug" to false))
 ```

+This is just an explanation.
+Skip to step 4 to get a full code example.

 ## Publish A Message
 We publish a message to `chat.room` when we connect to the relayX Network.